wube-anomeg/api-coding-challenge/README.md

 Note.The CUSTOMER and ACCOUNTS tables are prepopulated the database with some sample data at startup.

 You can check the data in the database by navigating to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) in your browser.
-Use the following credentials to login to the H2 in mem database
+Use the following credentials to login to the H2 in mem database.
 ```
 username: sa
 password: password